Joaquin-E-Serraiti/pathfinding-visualizer/README.md

 ### Interactive Grid

-**Click and drag to draw the start and end nodes, as well as obstacles**.
-Obstacles appear in dark gray :black_large_square:, the start node is green :green_square:, and the end node is red :red_square:.
-To draw obstacles, the end node has to be placed; to draw the end node, the start node has to be placed.
+- **Click and drag to draw the start and end nodes, as well as obstacles**.
+- Obstacles appear in dark gray :black_large_square:, the start node is green :green_square:, and the end node is red :red_square:.
+- Placement order: obstacles are drawn after the end node; the end node is drawn after the start node.

-To erase, click and drag over any existing element.
-To reposition the start or end node, erase it first, then draw again—the placement order will be respected.
+- To erase, click and drag over any drawn element.
+- To reposition the start or end node, erase it first, then draw again—the placement order will be respected.

-**Note:** The algorithm won’t run unless both the start and end nodes are placed.
+**Note:** The pathfinding algorithm won’t run unless both the start and end nodes are placed.

 ### Grid Size Slider

-**Move the slider to select the number of columns in the grid**, with the number of rows automatically calculated to maintain the grid’s aspect ratio.
-The slider ranges from 17 to 119 and only allows odd numbers, ensuring both columns and rows are always odd.
-By default, the grid starts with 29 columns.
+- **Move the slider to select the number of columns in the grid**, with the number of rows automatically calculated to maintain the grid’s aspect ratio.
+- The slider ranges from 17 to 119 and only allows odd numbers, ensuring both columns and rows are always odd.
+- The grid starts with 29 columns by default.

 ### Clear grid button

-Clears the grid by erasing all drawn elements.
+- Clears the grid by erasing all drawn elements.

 ### Play/Stop button

-**Press the play button (▶️) to run the pathfinding algorithm in the grid**.
-Once pressed, it turns into a stop button (⏹️). **Pressing stop halts the algorithm and resets the grid to its pre-run state**, removing explored nodes and the path found.
+- **Press the play button (▶️) to run the pathfinding algorithm in the grid**.
+Once pressed, it turns into a stop button (⏹️).
+- **Pressing stop halts the algorithm and resets the grid to its pre-run state**, removing explored nodes and the path found.

 **Notes:**
 - Changing the grid size or pressing the clear grid button will also stop the algorithm.
 - If the start and end nodes are not placed, the algorithm won’t run even if the play button is pressed.

 ### Speed Control button

-Controls the speed of the visualization when running the algorithm.
-It toggles between three speeds, from slower to faster, each time you press it.
+- Controls the speed of the visualization when running the algorithm.
+- It toggles between three speeds, from slower to faster, each time you press it.

 ## 4. Internal Structure